 All bidders must register on the system as a supplier, then request to be linked to the Competition Home Office eSourcing Portal (https://homeoffice.app.jaggaer.com/web/login.html).
 We recommend that interested parties register in advance.

 Interested bidders will be able to access all details and documentation independently and can make bids directly on the Government’s Contracts Finder website.
-The Home Office currently anticipate that the competition will go live w/c 13th June and to complete in September 2022.
+This opportunity closes at noon on 5 August 2022.